AustinTrueFalse/VueWeather/README.md

-# VueWheather

-This template should help get you started developing with Vue 3 in Vite.
+# Weather App Vue 3 Single Page Application

+This is a simple single-page Vue 3 application with the ability to check the weather in one of the cities.

+## Stack

+- Vue 3
+- Axios
+- Bootstrap

 ## Recommended IDE Setup